satyam1353/Test-Forest-Fires/README.md

-# 🌲 Forest Fire Prediction Web App
+# 🌲 Forest Fire Prediction Web Application

 ## 📌 Overview

-This project predicts the burned area of forest fires using Machine Learning and a Flask web application.
+This project is a Machine Learning-based web application that predicts the **Fire Weather Index (FWI)**, which indicates the potential severity of forest fires.
+The system helps estimate fire risk based on environmental and weather conditions.

+## 🎯 Objective

+To develop an intelligent system that analyzes weather parameters and predicts forest fire risk, helping in early prevention and decision-making.

 ## 🚀 Features

-* Predict forest fire severity
+* Predicts Fire Weather Index (FWI) using ML model
-* User-friendly web interface
+* User-friendly web interface built with Flask
-* Real-time predictions
+* Real-time prediction based on user input
+* Displays fire risk level (Low / Medium / High)

 ## 📊 Input Features